1. Home

 What is the Banana Principle?

-Smartpedia: The banana principle describes a phenomenon where customers receive unfinished products from manufacturers that only mature over time due to feedback and improvements.
+Smartpedia: The banana principle describes a phenomenon where customers receive unfinished products that mature over time through feedback and rework.

 The banana principle refers to a phenomenon where customers receive unfinished products from manufacturers – without any corresponding instructions – which mature over time due to customer feedback and improvements made by the manufacturers.
 The term originates from a practice in the handling of bananas: these are harvested unripe, delivered green to middlemen before being sold as edible fruit.